Hamburg: Organic Altona and Ottensen

 Where to stay

 As long as you are satisfied with a basic yet clean and well-kept hotel room head for the Schanzenstern.
-The name derives from its original location in the Sternschanze neighbourhood, but even though the hostel moved to its current location surely ten years ago references to its old address haven't vanished from the net completely.
+The name derives from its original location in the Sternschanze neighbourhood, but even though the hostel moved to its current location surely fifteen years ago references to its old address haven't vanished from the net completely.
 Most rooms are equipped with bunk beds, and you are well advised to book in advance especially if not travelling alone.
 The entire building is painted in clear basic colors, orange and blue the rooms, yellow the hallway.
 Since rain water is used for flushing the toilets its colour can be explained easily, and the soap dispensers in the bathroom are filled with liquid organic hand wash.
 If you're travelling by bicycle there's a locked shed where you can store it safely overnight.
+The hostel also has a handful basic three-gear bikes to rent, at a price tag of 10 EUR per day, not to go fast, but well suited for the sett surface streets around.

-Breakfast and lunch alternatives are located within five-minutes walking distance: For one there's the Zeit für Brot ("time for bread") artisanal show bakery next to a branch of the Denn’s organic supermarket chain in Ottenser Hauptstraße.
-Through a window you can watch the bakers at work, and buy German bread fresh from the oven.
+Breakfast and lunch alternatives are located within five-minutes walking distance: For one there's the Zeit für Brot ("time for bread") artisanal show bakery next to a branch of the Denn’s organic supermarket chain in Ottenser Hauptstraße (The chain has a second supermarket nearby which also serves snacks at their self-service cafe.)
+Through a window you can watch the Zeit-für-Brot bakers at work while buying German bread, fresh from the oven.
 If stepping by for a coffee or another non-alcoholic drink, a pastry, cake, savoury snack, or a light lunch (all organic) queue with the other customers and place your order at the till.
-Find a place at one of the tables inside or -- during the warm season -- outside under a sunshade also sheltering from the occasional rain shower and enjoy the gorgeous smell of real bread together with your snack.
+When the pandemic restrictions are over you may again find a place at one of the tables inside and enjoy the gorgeous smell of real bread together with your snack.
+For the time being you have to be lucky to find a spare seat outside under a sunshade also sheltering from the occasional rain shower.

 Cafes and lunch restaurants